XMM-Newton Campaign On Ultraluminous X-ray Source NGC 1313 X-1: Wind vs. State Variability: Discussion

 In summary, the general picture may be that the X-ray continuum comes from the inner (super-critical) disc, the line absorption comes from the wind launched inside the spherisation radius and the line emission comes from the thinner, slower wind launched from the irradiated standard-disc surface outside the spherisation radius.
 This is consistent with the fact that blueshifted emission lines are seen in NGC 55 ULX (see \citealt{Pinto2017}), a spectral hybrid between soft ULXs and supersoft ultraluminous sources (see, e.g., \citealt{Feng2016}) that is believed to be viewed at a larger inclination than NGC 1313 X-1.
-Further, in-depth, work is required to confirm this scenario and indeed several forthcoming papers are being produced focusing on the broadband variability spectral variability on different time scales (e.g. Walton et al. in prep and Kara et al. submitted).
+Further, in-depth, work is required to confirm this scenario and indeed several forthcoming papers are being produced focusing on the broadband variability spectral variability on different time scales (e.g. \citealt{Walton2020} and \citealt{Kara2020}).